porridgewithraisins/e2ee.js/README.md

 Note:

 -   Only apply this optimisation if you're actually facing performance issues.
--   The chunk size limit must be a multiple of 16, or else the encryption/decryption will fail.
 -   The chunk size limit must not be too low, lest the stream crawl to a halt.
-8KB/16KB is always a good value, considering it is the default on Deno/Node.js
+8KB/16KB/32KB/64KB are generally good values.

 ## API Reference